 "For years, a group of chronic, inflammatory diseases has frustrated physicians and patients seeking effective treatment," says Cecil B. Wilson, M.D., an internist in Winter Park, Fla. and an American Medical Association (AMA) trustee.
 "The growing body of knowledge about the immune system's role in diseases such as psoriasis, rheumatoid arthritis, myasthenia gravis, scleroderma and multiple sclerosis (MS) means that there is hope for long-term treatments and perhaps even cures."

 In light of such recent discoveries, the AMA held an inflammatory diseases media briefing in New York City, where experts gathered to discuss the evolving body of thought surrounding the treatment of these chronic autoimmune diseases which, as of now, have no cure.

-"All of these disorders are chronic progressive diseases," says Anthony Gaspari, M.D., a dermatology expert from the University of Maryland in Baltimore and a speaker at the AMA media briefing.
+"All of these disorders are chronic progressive diseases," says Anthony Gaspari, M.D., a dermatology expert and a speaker at the AMA media briefing.
 "Unlocking the secrets of some might lead to therapies for others."
 For example, he said, while the immune system has long been implicated in MS, "it has only been in the last five years or so that we've believed that the immune system plays a role in psoriasis."

 New Biologic Treatments Offer Hope